 +Pass a Poudre School District volunteer background check

 CSU students: apply by September 22 using this CSU student application and submitting to firstname.lastname@example.org .

-Parents of children: Due to the large number of applications and the desire to keep a good mentor-mentee ratio (1:1) we ask that you apply as early as possible. you may turn in applications until September 22 but you and your children may be put on a waitlist if spots are not available.
+Parents of children: Due to the large number of applications and the desire to keep a good mentor-mentee ratio (1:1) we ask that you apply as early as possible. you may turn in applications until Friday, September 29th--deadline has been extended (original deadline was September 22nd).
 The Parent Application, when fully completed can be email to email@example.com